Suji-2d/AutoML/README.md

 # AutoML
-automation of ML regression and classification with python pandas and pyCaret in streamlit
+Automation of ML regression and classification with python pandas and pyCaret in streamlit